-We offer a range of soft commodity futures to trade, including corn, soybeans, sugar, coffee and wheat – all with low spreads and generous leverage.
+We offer a range of soft commodity futures to trade, including corn, soybeans, sugar, coffee and wheat – all with competitive spreads and generous leverage.

 - Trade the major soft commodities with leverage of up to

-- MetaTrader 4 – desktop, tablet and mobile
+- MetaTrader 4 & MetaTrader 5 for desktop, tablet and mobile

 - Trade with a globally regulated forex & CFD broker